 ($50 – $1) x 3,000 = $147,000

 If you exercise and hold 10,000 shares, you need to come up with enough cash to pay the AMT.
-In this scenario when you exercise and hold 7,000 shares — but also and exercise and sell 3,000 — you’ve created a positive inflow of $147,000 that can be used to pay the tax bill.
+In this scenario when you exercise and hold 7,000 shares — but also an exercise and sell 3,000 — you’ve created a positive inflow of $147,000 that can be used to pay the tax bill.

-Reason 3: You Might Owe the Same in Taxes Regardless of Disposition Type
+You Might Owe the Same in Taxes Regardless of Disposition Type

-Many people don’t want to end up with a disqualifying disposition because they believe they’ll pay significantly more income tax this way.
+Many people don’t want to end up with a disqualifying disposition because they believe they’ll pay more income tax this way.
 But that’s not always the case.

 This profit will likely be subject to ordinary income tax.
 If we follow scenario 2 above with 3,000 shares as a disqualifying disposition, the profit of $147,000 will be subject to ordinary income.
-If we assume at 32% income tax rate, the total tax due will be $47,040.
+If we assume a 32% income tax rate, the total tax due will be $47,040.

 A disqualifying disposition of some of the shares also means that the AMT adjustment for the remaining exercised and held shares will be lower than had you exercised and held all the shares.